novacrazy/scriptor/README.md

 Additionally, Scriptor includes a Manager class that helps to coordinate many scripts and even allow them to cross-reference each other to form more complex multi-script applications.

+As of Version 2.0, Scriptor now has a command line interface capable of running Scriptor AMD scripts either synchronously or asynchronously.
+It can effectively replace `node` in the case of AMD scripts.
+By default, it uses the custom extension handler to inject the define function and load files.

 # Purpose
 The initial purpose of Scriptor was to create a system for writing simple scripts that generate web pages.
 It has since become a standalone library.